Co-sleeping: Introduction

 Bed-sharing among married couples is standard practice in many parts of the world outside of North America, Europe and Australia, and even in the latter areas a significant minority of children have shared a bed with their parents at some point in childhood.
 One 2006 study of children age 3–10 in India reported 93% of children bed-sharing while a 2006 study of children in Kentucky in the United States reported 15% of infants and toddlers 2 weeks to 2 years engage in bed-sharing.

 Bed-sharing was widely practiced in all areas up to the 19th century, until the advent of giving the child his or her own room and the crib.
 In many parts of the world, bed-sharing simply has the practical benefit of keeping the child warm at night.
 Bed-sharing has been relatively recently re-introduced into Western culture by practitioners of attachment parenting.
 Proponents hold that bed-sharing saves babies' lives (especially in conjunction with nursing), promotes bonding, enables the parents to get more sleep and facilitates breastfeeding.
 Older babies can breastfeed during the night without waking their mother.
 Opponents argue that co-sleeping is stressful for the child when they are not co-sleeping.
 They also cite concerns that a parent may smother the child or promote an unhealthy dependence of the child on the parent(s).

 Because children become accustomed to behaviors learned in early experiences, bed-sharing in infancy will also increase the likelihood of these children to crawl into their parent's bed in ages past infancy.

 Health and safety

 Health care professionals disagree about bed-sharing techniques, effectiveness, and ethics.
-However, safe cosleeping and bedsharing guidelines can be found on Lullaby Trust, where as organisations such as UNICEF outline the primary factors leading to hazardous cosleeping.
+However, safe co-sleeping and bedsharing guidelines can be found on Lullaby Trust, where as organisations such as UNICEF outline the primary factors leading to hazardous cosleeping.

 Traditional and cultural bedsharing and caregiving practices have also been found to reduce risk of SIDS for certain populations.
 But this is found to be opposite in others, increasing deaths categorised within SUDI.